18F/before-you-ship/_pages/infrastructure/sandbox.md

 `Infrastructure Tag`.
-Second, make sure you tag all resources you create in the AWS sandbox with the tag `Project=<system_infrastructure_tag>`, where `<system_infrastructure_tag>` is the name you entered under `Infrastructure Tag` in Raktabija.
+Second, make sure you tag all resources you create in the AWS sandbox with the tag `Project=<system_infrastructure_tag>`, where `<system_infrastructure_tag>` is the name you entered under `Infrastructure Tag` in Chandika.

 [Request a sandbox account here](https://docs.google.com/a/gsa.gov/forms/d/1h3dSZ0BgYvWowo6OvYlGQq2uwhqg0GxklpLTnWGqHSs/viewform)

 ## Important notes for AWS users

-There are a few special notes on using any IaaS in the Federal context.
+There are a few special notes on using any "Infrastructure as a Service" in the Federal context.

 ### Other people's money

-The Federal Government cannot pay one penny more than it is authorized to spend.
+The federal government cannot pay one penny more than it is authorized to spend.
 There is no retroactive justification for spends.
-When Government exceeds these limits, a report and explanation is required to the GSA Administrator, General Counsel, and Congress.
+When government exceeds these limits, a report and explanation is required to the GSA Administrator, General Counsel, and Congress.
 So tracking costs is a *big deal*.

 However we recognize that it's important to provide compute resources for 18F folks to be able to experiment.
-Thus sandbox users can spend up to
-$500 per month without explicit permission from Infrastructure.
+Thus sandbox users can spend up to **$500 per month** without explicit permission from Infrastructure.
 This money counts towards our operating costs, which are ultimately indirectly billed to customers in the form of increased rates.